simonseo/Front-End-WebDev/DAY-18-0707/README.md

 Photoshop > new > web > most common (1366x768)
-* In Korea, 1920x1080 is the most common grid margin should not be controlled with the body tag it should be controlled with a wrapper/container that wraps the content + `margin: 0 auto`
+* In Korea, 1920x1080 is the most common grid margin should not be controlled with the body tag it should be controlled with a wrapper/container that wraps the content + `margin: 0 auto` if you use outline in photoshop, you might be 1px off

 ###How to create color palette
 because desingners don't do it for you, they can't simply share it either